 ShareFacebook Twitter AddThis

 Here then are four Michelin-starred chefs to show you exactly how to make carbonara.
-The authentic recipe calls for fattier guanciale from the pig’s cheek and pecorino (sheep’s milk) cheese.
+The authentic recipe calls for fattier guanciale from the pig’s jowl and pecorino (sheep’s milk) cheese.
 Also demonstrated here is a key technique many chefs use to prevent the eggs from scrambling, which is to bain-marie them.

 As Carbonara is a Roman dish, we have to start with a Roman chef, namely Luciano Monosilio of Rome’s Pipero restaurant (and formerly of the one Michelin star Pipero al Rex).
 He’s actually known as the ‘King of Carbonara.’

 This next recipe could be a little controversial: the amount of pepper used is unusual, veering towards a cacio e pepe and you’d have to be very careful not to burn it.
 Carlo Mirarchi of New York's Blanca also adds his eggs to the pan over what is presumably a low direct heat.
 It still looks delicious though!

 Finally, Heinz Beck of the three Michelin star La Pergola in Rome, flips the carbonara recipe on its head with this famous signature dish, filling his fagotelli with sauce.
 Okay, so he adds courgette and cream, but we can forgive him, this looks amazing.